hybitz/strong_actions/README.md

   admin/users: admin?
 ```
 if you have multiple controllers under a namespace, namespace can be used.
-ending with '/' indicates that is for namespace 'admin' and not controller 'admin'.
+ending with '/' indicates that it is for namespace 'admin' and not controller 'admin'.
 ```yaml
 current_user:
   admin/: admin?